Heroin Addiction Treatment – Addressing America’s Biggest Drug Problem

 - Dependence—the need to continue use of the drug to avoid withdrawal symptoms

-There are a wide range of therapies and treatments for heroin addiction.
+There are a wide range of therapies and treatments for opioid abuse.
 The most effective methods are a combination of behavioral therapies, such as cognitive behavioral therapy (CBT) and motivational enhancement therapy (MET) and the proper applicable medication.

 When heroin enters the brain, it binds to cells known as opioid receptors.
 These receptors are located in many areas of the brain and body, especially areas involved in the perception of pain and pleasure.

-- Regular heroin use changes how the brain functions
+- Regular use changes how the brain functions

 Short-term effects of heroin include a rush of good feelings and clouded thinking.
 For the first several hours after taking heroin, people want to sleep and their heart rate and breathing slow down.
 When the drug wears off, and their body goes into withdrawal, people often feel a strong urge to take more.